Alan Arkin, Oscar-winning actor, dead at 89 - ExBulletin

 Alan Arkin, Oscar-winning actor, dead at 89

-Alan Arkin, the Oscar-winning star of Little Miss Sunshine, has died, his family announced on Friday.
+(CNN) Alan Arkin, Oscar-winning star of Little Miss Sunshine, has died, his family announced Friday.

 He was 89 years old.